2018-2019 Graduate Catalog

 A student may withdraw from the University without academic penalty during the first nine weeks of any term (except for Summer Sessions).
 He/she must submit a completed Withdrawal Form to the Office of the Registrar.
 No entry is made on the academic record for withdrawals submitted during the first week of the term.
 All subsequent withdrawals (through the ninth week of classes in the fall and spring semesters; see the Academic Calendar for summer deadlines) are posted to the academic record with “W” grades assigned to the courses.
 Withdrawal deadlines for the summer sessions are listed in the Academic Calendar (http://www.registrar.usf.edu/enroll/regist/calendt.php#1213) and are published in the Schedule of Classes for the Summer Term.
 Students who withdraw may not continue to attend classes.
 Students who withdraw during the drop/add period as stated in the Academic Calendar may receive a full refund of fees and tuition.
 All refunds must be requested in writing from the Office of Purchasing and Financial Services.
 No refund is allowed after this period except for specified reasons.

-A student may voluntarily withdraw from their graduate degree program.
+A student may voluntarily withdraw from their graduate major.
 A Voluntary Withdrawal cannot be retroactive.
 The effective date of the withdrawal will be entered into the student’s record by the Office of the Registrar as the first business day after the end of the semester.
-Students who wish to withdraw must submit a Voluntary Withdrawal Form, available from the Graduate School (www.grad.usf.edu).
+Students who wish to withdraw must submit a Voluntary Withdrawal Form, available from the Office of Graduate Studies (www.grad.usf.edu).
 Once processed, the student’s status will be changed from Graduate Degree Seeking to Non-Degree Seeking.
 A change to Non-Degree Seeking status could adversely impact financial aid.
 Questions regarding this should be directed to the Financial Aid Department at (813) 974-4700.
 The student will remain financially and academically responsible for any course(s) they have registered for.
-The student may request to drop or delete courses they are registered for by submitting a Graduate School Petition.
+The student may request to drop or delete courses they are registered for by submitting a Office of Graduate Studies Petition.

-- Failure to successfully satisfy requirements to meet Conditional Admission by the deadline established by the program.
+- Failure to successfully satisfy requirements to meet Conditional Admission by the deadline established by the major.

 - Receiving an “FF” grade